-Get down with recording artist Ray Herndon and family at Handlebar J, where live music plays every Thursday through Saturday night, oftentimes courtesy of Ray’s band.
-And if your two-step needs a little polishing, check out free dance lessons on Thursday evenings.
+Get down with recording artist Ray Herndon and family at Handlebar J, where live music plays every Friday through Sunday, oftentimes courtesy of Ray’s band.
+And if your two-step needs a little polishing, check out free dance lessons Sunday, Tuesday and Thursday evenings.

 What’s more Western than rodeo action?
 Just north of Scottsdale, in the quirky Western town of Cave Creek, you’ll find the Buffalo Chip Saloon, which attracts some of the best bull riders in the state on Wednesday and Friday nights.
 Amateurs take over the ring on Wednesdays, while Fridays are reserved for the pros.
 Grab a drink and sit in the grandstands to cheer them on (but get there early as seats fill up fast!).
 The Chip also offers live music and dancing every Tuesday through Sunday night.

 Cowboy-style fun goes high-tech at Dierks Bentley’s Whiskey Row.
 The 360-degree stage hosts local and national acts, including the occasional show by Dierks himself.
 A massive 24-foot television carries sporting events and entertainment.
-And . . . hold onto your Stetsons . . . every weeknight features happy hour with half-priced apps, $3 pints and $5 select wines and Redneck Cocktails.
+And . . . hold onto your Stetsons . . . every weeknight features happy hour with select $5 apps, boilermakers and Redneck Cocktails.